Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 See section [10.
 Selecting a new library](#10-selecting-a-new-library) for guidelines on how to pick a new library.

 One major concern when replacing a library with a new one is that a new library will most likely come with a new API; this means that all the locations in the application that use that library may need to be identified and adjusted.
 This can be more than just the identifiers of method calls, but also the data types that are passed back and forth to the library API can be different, which _may_ impact the calling code substantially.

-One consideration in this respect can be to wrap the new library and in this way provide an interface that is equal, or more similar, to the previous library.
+An approach in this case can be to wrap the new library and in this way provide an interface that is equal, or more similar, to the previous library.